zengm-games/zengm/README.md

 This speeds up some things a bit, but now that game simulation is done in JavaScript it doesn't really matter much.

+* postgresql

+There is semi-working PostgreSQL support.
+However, it's currently slower than the MySQL version, it doesn't offer any compelling advantages, and as I said it's only semi-working.
+To use it, run these two commands:

+    sudo apt-get install postgresql postgresql-server-dev-9.1
+    pip install psycopg2

+Then, set DB_POSTGRES to True in bbgm/\_\_init\_\_.py

 ## Installing

 Create a new MySQL database called bbgm.
 To do this, from the command line run